lukaflpvc/lukaflpvc.github.io/content/reading-list/to-read.md

 import BooksToRead from '@site/src/components/Books/BooksToRead.tsx'

-Currently reading *59 Seconds* by Richard Wiseman.
+I'm currently reading *The Right It* by Alberto Savoia.

 <BooksToRead />